zach-blumenfeld/graph-nd/README.md

 graphrag = GraphRAG(db_client, llm, embedding_model)
 ```
-1. **Get the Graph Schema**: When experimenting you can define the desired graph structure using natural language and `GraphRAG` will infer the schema automatically.
-When you need more precision you can use the `schema.define` method to specify the schema exactly via the Pydantic `GraphSchema` class.
+1. **Get the Graph Schema**: When experimenting, you can define the desired graph structure using natural language and `GraphRAG` will infer the schema automatically.
+When you need more precision, you can use the `schema.define` method to specify the schema exactly passing a Pydantic `GraphSchema` object.
 You can also `.export` & `.load` the schema to/from json files allowing you to iterate and version control the schema.

 ``` python
 graphrag.schema.infer("""